nuclearsugar/MilkdropBatchScreenshot/README.md

 # MilkdropBatchScreenshot
 In the early versions of [NestDrop](http://www.nestimmersion.ca/nestdrop.html), I needed a way to automatically capture screenshots for about 10,000 presets.
-NestDrop now has a auto screenshot included within the software, so the python script below is shared for posterity.
+NestDrop now has a screenshot tool included within the software, so the python script below is shared for posterity.

 _Code by Nathan Williams - Concept by Jason Fletcher_